AI21Labs/ai21-python/README.md

 messages = [
     # Could be a dict or a ChatMessage object
-    ChatMessage(content="Hello, this is a readme", role=RoleType.USER),
+    ChatMessage(content="Hello, this is a readme", role="user"),
-    ChatMessage(content="You are correct, how can I help you?", role=RoleType.ASSISTANT), ]
+    ChatMessage(content="You are correct, how can I help you?", role="assistant"), ]

 chat_completions = client.chat.completions.create(